 In "The Last Day", the Ancient Spirits of Evil give Mumm-Ra one last chance to defeat the Thundercats.
 He naturally fails and is banished forever - until the very next episode.
 As they're about to leave Third Earth for New Thundera, the Thundercats level the black pyramid.
 The Ancient Spirits of Evil were not happy, so Mumm-Ra was freed and sent to New Thundera to fight the Thundercats again.

 When Lynxo and Cheetara broke into the pyramid, the Ancient Spirits of Evil attacked them.
 And in "The Heritage" when a treacherous Mummra started the transformation chant, they flat out cut him off and refused.
 So it may have been a writing inconsistency (not unusual) or the usual Snarf Character Shilling.
-Of course if a worthy evil being somehow reached the inner sanctum, he may convince the Evil Spirits that he would make a better servant than Mummra and take the power for himself, thus reinforcing the aforementioned Fridge Brilliance.
+Of course if a worthy evil being somehow reached the inner sanctum, he may convince the Evil Spirits that he would make a better servant than Mummra and take the power for himself.

 Ridiculously Difficult Route: The five-part episode "Lion-O's Anointment", has Lion-O tested by his teammates as a Coming of Age ceremony that every Lord of the Thundercats must go through to earn the title.
 In the second one, he actually has to race Cheetarah.
 As impossible as that seems, Lion-O is allowed to take an alternate route (which makes winning possible, given that Cheetarah can't run at full speed for as long as he can) but there's one catch - it's far more dangerous than the route she takes.
 After avoiding a Man-Eating Plant, a two-headed monster, and dwarf-like savages, he's able to win.